 Even if Smith did not himself use the atomizer, which is still in dispute, he was responsible for the actions of his employees die to something known as the absolute insurer rule.
 This rule stated that trainers we accountable for their horses at all times, even when they were not present.

 Sadly, these events tarnished the legacy of Tom Smith forever.
 It was even suggested that Seabiscuit’s success had been die to the use of illegal drugs which were never discovered.
 To be fair, the incident with the employee and the atomizer was not the only one.
 Racing investigators had been watching Smith for months.
 On prior occasions, they testified that they had witnessed Smith use the atomizer himself.
 It was most often done on a horse that would then go on to win its race.
 Some will contend that Smith purposely allowed his stable hand to take the fall, and that maybe they even had an agreement that this would be the case.

 Why would a trainer as talented as Tom Smith throw everything away?
 No one can say for sure.
 Maybe he was under a lot of pressure to win.
 Maybe he sold out to the game, as so many trainers do today.
 What we know for sure is that Tom Smith’s downfall is reflective of what happens in racing today all too often.
 Popular trainers like Scott Lake, Doug O’Neill, and Steve Asmussen have all fallen under the scrutiny of investigators and been accused of using illegal medications.
 The problem in the sport today has reached epidemic proportions.

 Would you like to watch and wager on horses from the comfort of your own home?
 You can when you create an account with one of our recommended racebooks.
 It takes only a moment to sign up and you can receive free race replays, past performances, and more.
+Check our Bovada racebook review, Twinspires review or even our Betamerica review.
+All great choice if you are in the US.
+5Dimes review for folks anywhere!
 Claim your bonus and sign up today!